UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/output_interpretation.md

 - `da-barplot-vegetation.qzv`: Identifies which species are **over- or under-expressed** among groups (based on feature IDs only).
 - `ancombc-level6.qzv`: Displays **full taxonomic names** and significance results.
   - Shows which taxa are **differentially abundant**.
   - You can customize by changing the taxonomic **level** parameter when running the pipeline.
+Please check the customization page for the more detailed instruction on this step.